Eco3 AmeriCorps VISTA Program

 Stay up to date with what our VISTA members are doing in the community!

-The Eco3 AmeriCorps VISTA program is thrilled to announce that we are expanding!
-VISTA members in our Eco3 VISTA Corps program serve for a year
+The Eco3 AmeriCorps VISTA program is excited to announce we have positions open starting in August 2022!
+VISTA members in our Eco3 VISTA program serve

 Our AmeriCorps members build capacity all around Duluth with some of the community's most loved organizations